Morwenn/static_math/README.md

 ## Compatibility

-`static_math` heavily relies on C++ features from the latest standard (C++14 at the time of writing), therefore only recent compilers will be able to compile it.
-The latest g++ and clang++ should be able to compile it, but the `constexpr` support in Microsoft Visual Studio may not be sufficient yet.
+`static_math` heavily relies on C++ features from the C++14 standard - most notably extended `constexpr` -, therefore only somewhat recent compilers should be able to compile it.
+From the latest tests (no as good as they could be), it should work with at least g++5, clang++4 and VS2017.
+One semi-obscure feature does not work with VS2017 and had been deactivated for that compiler; you can read more about it in the documentation wiki.

 ## Principle

-`static_math` makes a heavy use of the C++11 keyword `constexpr` to reimplement a number of existing mathematical functions and some new ones.
+`static_math` makes a heavy use of the C++14 extended `constexpr` to reimplement a number of existing mathematical functions and some new ones.
 It also provides a range of classes (`rational`, `complex`, etc...) whose functions can be used at compile time too.
 The library also contains some common mathematical constants.